illyak/DAQ_CLASS/Pocket_Computers_Compare.md

         - No fatal flaws, would work too
     - Cons:
         - Needs USB 3.0 to run tethered.
-        - Uses a Broadcom multimedia processor which makes it better for
+        - Uses a Broadcom multimedia processor which is intended for entertainment.
+            - *Arguably, entertainment is serious business*
-        - Target audience is kids.
+        - Target audience is kids, look at the starter guide.
 Nothing wrong about that per se.
 It's meant for kids of all ages.
         - It's a proprietary design.
-Maybe that's not the best way in a university setting.
 - ***Arduino***
     - Pros:
         - Very popular